deta/cloud-docs/docs/tutorials/static_files.md

 ### Speed up your app

-1. Disable the built in interactive deugger (VISOR): `deta visor disable`
+1. Disable the built in interactive debugger (VISOR): `deta visor disable`
 2. Connect a custom domain and use Cloudflare to cache your frontend.

 ### Additional feature: protect your frontend